 I prefer noting down my points as soon as I find them during the research process.

-While I was researching regarding the content creation process, there were a number of infographics and examples I came across but I wasn’t sure about the flow structure as in how I’m going to include it within my writing.
+While I was researching the website content creation process, there were a number of infographics and examples I came across but I wasn’t sure about the flow structure in how I’m going to include it within my writing.
 So I kept on filing my excel with links and categorized them in the relevant category.
 (You can see all the categories I have included below.)

 I have enclosed this AMAZING template that helps me from overwhelming myself with all the Collectible and sorting them into categories.

 This is our Golden Nuggets Sheet.
 Get it for free.